 Each State Party must destroy or ensure the destruction of all anti-personnel mines in mined areas as soon as possible but not later than 10 years after entry into force of the Convention for a State Party.
 These 10 year deadlines are represented by dark blue bars in the table above.
 If a State Party believes it will be unable to destroy or ensure the destruction of all anti-personnel mines in mined areas within 10 years, it may request an extension.
-18 of the 19 States Parties that have been granted extensions are still in the process of fulfilling their obligations.
-These extended deadlines are represented by the light blue bars in the table above.
+Extended deadlines are represented by the light blue bars in the table above.